-- base-wide PBO (see Travis AFB 2018, Table 4).
-Some biological opinions resulted in the creation of - 1935 conservation areas (formerly designated as preserves), and the terms mandate maintaining these areas as - 1936 perpetual conservation easements.
-Finally, this section includes details on the ongoing programs and - 1937 conservation tools Travis AFB plans to use to manage the special-status species and their habitats. - 1938 7.4.1 Threatened and Endangered Species Inventories and Monitoring - 1939 All species listed as threatened or endangered by USFWS or the State of California, as well as - proposed/candidates for listing by the USFWS or the CDFW, are considered on all Travis AFB properties. - 1941 For the purposes of this INRMP, species of concern includes (1) those species protected by federal laws - including the Migratory Bird Treaty Act (MBTA) and the Bald and Golden Eagle Protection Act (BGEPA), - 1943 (2) species considered to be a bird of conservation concern (BCC) by USFWS and/or a DoD mission- - sensitive bird priority species, and (3) those defined as species of special concern by the State of California. - Hereafter, special-status species collectively denotes state and federal listed species and species of concern. - 1946 This designation, however, does not infer equivalent legal protection for all species-status species.
-Error! - 1947 Reference source not found. lists 57 special-status species known to occur or have the potential to occur - 1948 on Travis AFB.
+1938 7.4.1 Threatened and Endangered Species Inventories and Monitoring

+1939 All species listed as threatened or endangered by USFWS or the State of California, as well as 1940 proposed/candidates for listing by the USFWS or the CDFW, are considered on all Travis AFB properties.
+1941 For the purposes of this INRMP, species of concern includes (1) those species protected by federal laws 1942 including the Migratory Bird Treaty Act (MBTA) and the Bald and Golden Eagle Protection Act (BGEPA), 1943 (2) species considered to be a bird of conservation concern (BCC) by USFWS and/or a DoD mission-1944 sensitive bird priority species, and (3) those defined as species of special concern by the State of California.
+1945 Hereafter, special-status species collectively denotes state and federal listed species and species of concern.
+1946 This designation, however, does not infer equivalent legal protection for all species-status species.
+Error!
+1947 Reference source not found. lists 57 special-status species known to occur or have the potential to occur

+1948 on Travis AFB.

-- Numerous biological resources surveys have been conducted at Travis AFB and its GSUs (Appendix G). - 1950 These surveys have documented the occurrence of four federally listed and two state listed threatened or - 1951 endangered species (see below).
-These surveys provide baseline ecological data to guide natural resource - management, as well as to meet the requirements of the environmental documentation in the National - 1953 Environmental Policy Act (NEPA)/Environmental Impact Analysis Process (EIAP), to support the ERP, - and for resource planning.
-A list of surveys conducted for listed species is provided in Appendix G. - Contra Costa goldfields (Lasthenia conjugens [FE]) - California tiger salamander (Ambystoma californiense [FT1, ST1]) - Vernal Pool fairy shrimp (Branchinecta lynchi [FT]) - Vernal Pool tadpole shrimp (Lepidurus packardi [FE]) - Swainson's Hawk (Buteo swainsonii [ST]) - Tricolored Blackbird (Agelaius tricolor [ST]) - Although it is unlikely that a new listed species will be found, there is a need to continue to monitor the - status of the listed species and sensitive habitats that are known to occur.
-It is critical that biologists - 1963 conducting the monitoring provide listed species occurrence data to CDFW for inclusion into the California - 1964 Natural Diversity Database using the California Native Species Field Survey Form.
-The most recent base- - wide survey for listed aquatic vernal pool species was conducted in 2016.
-It is important to maintain current - information on species base-wide.
-Since the surveys for some species require two seasons to complete, - outdated data can lead to project delays.
-Project proponents must advise the NRM of proposed plans as far - in advance as possible. - 1969 7.4.2 Consultations for T&E Species and their Terms and Conditions - 1970 In June 2018, Travis AFB received the PBO on formal and informal consultation for activities conducted - on Travis AFB that may affect four federally threatened and endangered species (Travis AFB 2018).
-The - 1972 PBO streamlines the consultation process for projects that require formal or informal consultation with the - 1973 USFWS.
+1949 Numerous biological resources surveys have been conducted at Travis AFB and its GSUs (Appendix G).

+1950 These surveys have documented the occurrence of four federally listed and two state listed threatened or 1951 endangered species (see below).
+These surveys provide baseline ecological data to guide natural resource management, as well as to meet the requirements of the environmental documentation in the National Environmental Policy Act (NEPA)/Environmental Impact Analysis Process (EIAP), to support the ERP, and for resource planning.
+A list of surveys conducted for listed species is provided in Appendix G.

+- Contra Costa goldfields (Lasthenia conjugens [FE]) - California tiger salamander (Ambystoma californiense [FT1, ST1]) - Vernal Pool fairy shrimp (Branchinecta lynchi [FT]) - Vernal Pool tadpole shrimp (Lepidurus packardi [FE]) - Swainson's Hawk (Buteo swainsonii [ST]) - 1960 Tricolored Blackbird (Agelaius tricolor [ST])

+1961 Although it is unlikely that a new listed species will be found, there is a need to continue to monitor the 1962 status of the listed species and sensitive habitats that are known to occur.
+It is critical that biologists 1963 conducting the monitoring provide listed species occurrence data to CDFW for inclusion into the California 1964 Natural Diversity Database using the California Native Species Field Survey Form.
+The most recent base-1965 wide survey for listed aquatic vernal pool species was conducted in 2016.
+It is important to maintain current 1966 information on species base-wide.
+Since the surveys for some species require two seasons to complete, 1967 outdated data can lead to project delays.
+Project proponents must advise the NRM of proposed plans as far 1968 in advance as possible.

+1969 7.4.2 Consultations for T&E Species and their Terms and Conditions

+1970 In June 2018, Travis AFB received the PBO on formal and informal consultation for activities conducted 1971 on Travis AFB that may affect four federally threatened and endangered species (Travis AFB 2018).
+The been satisfied are summarized in Appendix L. All projects completed under the PBO (including mitigation) within the calendar year are reported in the annual report to the USFWS (Service).

+1972 PBO streamlines the consultation process for projects that require formal or informal consultation with the

+1973 USFWS.
 Projects that have been completed and whose terms and conditions in the Biological Opinion have